 "AMS" refers to Arcelor Mittal Steel and is an indication you are looking at a modern steel beam.

 British brand usually found in Canada.
 See Frodingham.

 Unknown Date.
-On Bailey Truss (Thus, WWII or later)
+On Bailey Truss (Thus, dates to WWII or later)

 Little known about this brand.